-I'm undecided if I should stay up for the couple of hours before the ferry or get some sleep.
-Finally I lay down and constantly dream of missing the ferry.
-Loud thunder outside.
+I'm undecided if I should stay up for the couple of hours before the

 All in all is Kos a rather awful place.
 Full of bars and playboys.
 I guess that main customers define the services on offer.
 I simply don't belong to the target group.